bro4all/Cplusplusexpert/lib/lab02/README.md

 For this lab you will be creating a auto-expanding dynamic-array.
 This array will explicitly hold std library strings.
 As with all labs you can create any PRIVATE data members/ methods you want, but the Public interface should remain the same.
 While tests will be provided, you will need to add your own test cases to ensure all corner cases are accounted for and avoided.
-This class will be used for future labs so it is important that it is tested thouroughly.
+This class will be used for future labs s4o it is important that it is tested thouroughly.

 **The following provides the expected behavior of the private data members and the public interface/API:**